Site Search

 Power failure

-In such a case, it is very convenient to be able to record a log when an error occurs.
-This time, I would like to introduce a solution for recording logs.
+In such situations, it is extremely useful to be able to record logs of when an anomaly occurs.
+This time, we will introduce a solution for recording logs.

 If the power supply circuit is damaged by overvoltage damage

-If a power supply circuit (IC or module) has an abnormal output due to overvoltage breakdown (EOS: Electrical Over Stress), you can easily identify the problem circuit by checking it with a tester.
-In some cases, it may be damaged by burning and can be visually confirmed (see Fig. 1).
+If a power supply circuit (IC or module) experiences an output abnormality due to overvoltage failure (EOS: Electrical Over Stress), the problematic circuit can be easily identified by checking it with a multimeter.
+In some cases, the circuit may be burnt out and visible (see Figure 1).

 Article header library 129769 pic01 1